PM 02-07-03-c

 - When the medical EDG is certified, a Verification Check List (VCL) is created with a due date that is 90 days out for this individual.

-- After the 90 day reasonable opportunity period, when the worker runs eligibility the medical benefits will be denied if the VCL record is not cleared.
+- After the 90-day reasonable opportunity period, when the worker runs eligibility, the medical benefits will be denied if the VCL record is not cleared or extended.